hasbegun/ascii_smuggler/README.md

    - After encoding, paste the clipboard content directly into the AI chat
    - The text appears **completely invisible** (blank) to you, but the AI can read the hidden instructions
    - **IMPORTANT**: For best compatibility with AI models, use the default setting (BEGIN/END Tags = OFF)
-   - The encoded output matches the original Python implementation from the research paper
    - This enables steganographic prompt injection demonstrations - the AI processes invisible instructions

 3. **To Decode Text**: